CumulusNetworks/config-backup-upgrade-helper/README.md

 - The log file 'config_file_changes.log.gz' will also be stored in that tree

 # Caveats for Migration between 2.5 and 3.0

+- The goal of this script is to identify and back up files that should be considered to move from 2.5 to 3.0.
+Each file in the archive should be examined to determine if it has been changed by the network administrator and if the changed files need to be migrated, merged, or not moved to 3.0.
+Note that the default configuration files may have been changed between versions, in which case only changes should be merged.

+- /etc/passwd and /etc/shadow should not be migrated to 3.0 directly.
+Any locally created users should be added to the 3.0 installation after upgrade.

 - The /etc/apt/sources.list and /sources.list.d/ files are not compatible with 3.0 and will
   be excluded from the config archive.
 Manually edit these files and add any custom repos